awslabs/kubeflow-manifests/docs/deployment/add-ons/load-balancer/README.md

                     aws ec2 create-tags --resources ${i} --tags Key=kubernetes.io/cluster/${CLUSTER_NAME},Value=${TAG_VALUE}
                 done
                 ```
         1. `kubernetes.io/role/internal-elb`.
-Add this tag only to private subnet
+Add this tag only to private subnets
         1. `kubernetes.io/role/elb`.
-Add this tag only to public subnet.
+Add this tag only to public subnets
 1. Load balancer controller will use [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)(IRSA) to access AWS services.
 An OIDC provider must exist for your cluster to use IRSA.
 Create an OIDC provider and associate it with for your EKS cluster by running the following command if your cluster doesn’t already have one:
     1.  ```
         eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} --region ${CLUSTER_REGION} --approve